MindscapeHQ/raygun4net/README.md

 As of version 4.0.0, WebApi support has been moved into a new NuGet package.
 If you have a WebApi project, please uninstall the Raygun4Net NuGet package and install the Mindscape.Raygun4Net.WebApi NuGet package instead.

-Once the package is installed, go to the WebApiConfig class in your project.
+Once the package is installed, go to the `WebApiConfig` class in your project.
-In the static Register method, call the static RaygunWebApiClient.Attach method.
+In the static `Register` method, call the static `RaygunWebApiClient.Attach` method.

 ```csharp
 RaygunWebApiClient.Attach(config);
 ```

+Note that you may experience errors if you include the HTTP Module in the `<system.web>` section of your `web.config`.
+The HTTP module is only required if you are using MVC or regular ASP.NET - all WebApi errors are caught using `RaygunWebApiClient.Attach`.

-The Mvc and WebApi NuGet packages can be installed in the same project.
+The Mvc and WebApi NuGet packages can be installed in the same project safely.

 ### WPF